Table of Contents:

 Conversely, using 4xAA Alkaline (non-rechargeable) batteries will result in 6v.
 6v is outside the acceptable tolerance range and will potentially damage or in the worst case scenario destroy your Raspberry Pi.

 It is possible to provide a steady 5v from batteries by using a buck and/or boost circuit, or by using a charger pack which is specifically designed to output a steady 5v from a couple of batteries (these devices are typically marketed as cell phone emergency battery chargers).
-A list of verified working battery packs can be found on the wiki here.

 Not in the base device.
 There are adapters that would split the voltage off the Ethernet line before connecting to the Pi, but they are relatively expensive.

 There are several official distributions (distros) available on our downloads page.
 New users will find the NOOBs installer the easiest to work with, as it walks you through the download and installation of a specific distro.
 The recommended distro is Raspbian, which is specially designed for the Raspberry Pi and which our engineers are always optimising; but it is a straightforward process to replace the root partition on the SD card with another ARM Linux distro, so we encourage you to try out several distros to see which one you like the most.
 The OS is stored on the SD card.

 The Raspberry Pi Foundation recommends Python as a language for learners.